BobWritesCode/server-directory-website/README.md

 - Set all their uploaded images for deletion,
 - Unpublish any listings they may have.

-As this function performs major actions, defensive programming is implemented here, a modal opens and the user needs to type a specific phrase to complete the operation.
+As this function performs major actions, defensive programming is implemented here, a modal open, and the user needs to type a specific phrase to complete the operation.

 Pressing the same button on the control panel on a banned user will unban them.